Maria Theresa of Naples and Sicily: Marriage

 On 15 September 1790, at the age of 18, Princess Maria Theresa married her double first cousin Archduke Francis.
 Francis would, in 1792, become Holy Roman Emperor.
 Eventually, in 1804, he would become the first Emperor of Austria.
 The marriage was described as a happy one based on mutual understanding, despite differences in personality.
 Francis was described as a melancholic character.
 He was shy and reserved, and was serious with a preference for a spartan lifestyle and duty.
 Maria Theresa, on the other hand, was described as a gracious blue-eyed blonde with a vivacious personality, a hot temper and a sensual nature.
 Despite these differences in personality, they were reported to have a good understanding of each other and had a very good relationship.

 Maria Theresa reportedly adapted well to her new home in Vienna and did not suffer from homesickness.
 She participated with enthusiasm in court life, and it was noted that she enjoyed dancing and partaking in carnival balls—even while pregnant.
 She particularly enjoyed the Waltz, which had been recently introduced as an innovation and became fashionable during her years in Vienna.

 Hedvig Elisabeth Charlotte of Holstein-Gottorp described the view of Maria Theresa and the relationship between the couple in her famous diary during her visit to Vienna in 1798–99: The Empress is reputed to be so jealous that she does not allow him to take part in social life or meet other women.
 Vicious tongues accuse her of being so passionate that she exhausts her consort and never leaves him alone even for a moment.
 Although the people of Vienna cannot deny that she is gifted, charitable and carries herself beautifully, she is disliked for her intolerance and for forcing the Emperor to live isolated from everyone.
 She is also accused of interesting herself in unimportant matters and socializing exclusively with her lady-companions.
 With them she spends her evenings singing, acting out comedies and being applauded.

 On 12 December 1791, the firstborn child of Princess Maria Theresa and Archduke Francis was born: Marie Louise.
 She was educated specifically in French, English, Spanish, Italian and Latin, with the expectation of her native language German.
-Marie Louise would soon marry Emperor Napoleon, due to the ongoing wars with France that were effecting her parents and grandparents.
+Marie Louise would soon marry Emperor Napoleon, in an attempt to end the wars with France that were affecting her parents and grandparents.